 BP's social score of 11.95 puts it squarely in the 4th percentile of companies rated in the same sector.
 This could suggest that BP is a leader in its sector when it comes to taking good care of its workforce and the communities it impacts.

 BP's governance score puts it squarely in the 4th percentile of companies rated in the same sector.
 That could suggest that BP is a leader in its sector when it comes to responsible management and strategy, and exposed to a lower level of risk.

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-BP scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that BP hasn't always managed to keep its nose clean.
+A high-profile company, BP scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that BP has, for the most part, managed to keep its nose clean.

 Wondering how that compares?
 Below are the controversy scores of similar companies.

 |Total ESG percentile||81.08|

 |Governance score percentile||4|

 Dividend payout ratio: 206.49% of net profits